Ethel Smith (organist)

 Ethel Smith (born Ethel Goldsmith; November 22, 1902 – May 10, 1996) was an American organist who played primarily in a pop or Latin style on the Hammond organ.
+In the 1940s, she had founded the Ethel Smith Music Corporation for the publication of sheet music.
 She had a long recording career and appeared in many films.

 Early life and career

 Born Ethel Goldsmith, to parents Elizabeth Bober and Max Goldsmith, she performed from a fairly young age and traveled widely, after studying both music and several languages at Carnegie Institute of Technology.
 She became proficient in Latin music while staying in South America, and it is the style of music with which she is now most associated.

 Film and recording career

 Smith performed in several Hollywood films such as George White's Scandals (1945) and Melody Time (1948).
 In these appearances, she was known for her colorful, elaborate costumes, especially her hats.
 She was married to Hollywood actor Ralph Bellamy from 1945 to 1947, at the height of her fame, and their acrimonious divorce made headlines.
 She never had children.
+Around this time, she created the Ethel Smith Music Corporation for the publishing of music arrangements of popular songs.

 Her rendition of "Tico Tico" became her best-known hit.
 She performed it in the MGM film Bathing Beauty (1944), after which her recording reached the U.S. pop charts in November 1944, peaked at #14 on January 27, 1945, and sold nearly two million copies worldwide.

 "Down Yonder" was her second national hit, reaching #16 on October 27, 1951.

 Smith's recording of "Monkey on a String" became the theme song for Garfield Goose and Friends, a popular children's television show in Chicago that ran from 1952 until 1976.

 Smith was a guitarist as well as an organist, and in her later years occasionally played the guitar live for audiences, but all her recordings were on the organ.
 She recorded dozens of albums, mostly for Decca Records.